University of Auckland Festival Choir: Legacy

 After attending the Festival the choir was renamed the Auckland University Singers and toured Australia in 1974 and 1980.
 Godfrey retired as conductor in 1982 and was succeeded by Peter Watts and Karen Grylls.

 A silver jubilee reunion of the Festival Choir and Auckland University Singers was held in 1995.

 Alumni

-Notable former choir members include composers David Griffiths and Derek Williams.
+Composer Derek Williams was a member of the choir.